HPPSS/SC25/callfordemos.rst

 * speaker bio.

 Reviews will focus on the presentation description.
 External links can be used to enhance the description and are a chance to give additional context and preview of your talk.

-We will provide an email address to send submissions to by July 14, 2025.
+**Submit abstracts via email to |HPPSSemail| by the end of the day (AoE) 9/15/2025.**

 Optional Demo Video